scaleway/terraform-provider-scaleway/docs/resources/container.md

 - `registry_sha256` - (Optional) The sha256 of your source registry image, changing it will re-apply the deployment.
 Can be any string.

 - `max_concurrency` - (Optional) The maximum number of simultaneous requests your container can handle at the same time.
-Defaults to 50.

 - `protocol` - (Optional) The communication [protocol](https://www.scaleway.com/en/developers/api/serverless-containers/#path-containers-update-an-existing-container) `http1` or `h2c`.
 Defaults to `http1`.